vincent51689453/XR_Robot_Dev/README.md

 ### 1.4 Python control using ikfast
 This demo can demonstrate a series of action "pick and release actions" by python control.
+Noted that display.launch is used to reset the robot arm to default positions.
+When the robot arm is observed to be reset, it can be clused and execute demo.launch
 ```
 $ sudo chmod a+x src/xrrobot_control/src/robot_demo.py
+$ roslaunch myarm_a1 display.launch
 $ roslaunch myarm_a1_moveit_config demo.launch
 $ rosrun xrrobot_control robot_demo.py
 ```